Toward P vs NP: An Observer-Theoretic Separation via SPDP Rank and a ZFC-Equivalent Foundation within the N-Frame Model: How to Read This Paper (Three Equivalent Views)

 \paragraph{View II: Constructive spine (primary proof).} Section~\ref{sec:main-theorem-final} contains the full constructive proof.
 This is the \emph{primary} theorem of the paper: it introduces the canonical compilation, restriction, twistor-induced normal form, and SPDP rank bounds used to derive the separation.

 \paragraph{View III: Observer/semantic interpretation.} Section~\ref{sec:main-observer-separation} provides an interpretive reformulation of the same theorem in terms of observer classes and CEW (Contextual Entanglement Width).
+(See Subsection~\ref{subsec:epistemic-reading-pneqnp} for the formally licensed epistemic reading of $P\neq NP$.)

 \paragraph{Important clarification.} All three formulations state the same separation result.
 No additional assumptions are introduced in any view, and no proof step relies on material from the interpretive section.
 However, the observer/holographic terminology is not merely metaphorical: Theorems~\ref{thm:observer-equivalence} and~\ref{thm:holographic-completion-equivalence} establish formal $\Leftrightarrow$ equivalences between the Observer Separation Principle (OSP), the Holographic Completion Principle (HCP), and $P\neq NP$.
 These equivalences pin ``finite observer'' to ``poly-time algorithm'' and ``holographic boundary'' to the compiled SPDP representation, making the observer language a precise reformulation rather than an interpretive gloss.
+(See \S\ref{subsec:boundary-agents-envelope} for the dictionary identifying finite boundary-limited agents and finite N-Frame envelopes with uniform deterministic polynomial-time procedures.)
 A complete dictionary linking OSP directly to the audit items of the main theorem appears in Appendix~\ref{app:tri-aspect-dictionary} (Theorem~\ref{thm:tri-aspect-equivalence}).